KatieKage15/gymtime_js/README.md

     3. Run the command "rake db:migrate" to create Active Record migrations.

     4. Once migrations are complete, run the command "rails s" to create a local server.
-Visit the URL provided (http://localhost:3000/) and create an account or login to your existing account.
-You can also sign up and/or login using your existing Github account.

-## Contributing

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Visit the URL provided (http://localhost:3000/).

 ## License